Anglo-Chinese Junior College: Choir

-Drama

-ACSian Theatre has been active in the performing arts scene, and has put up numerous plays and productions for the college and at competitions.
-As early as 1985, productions such as Billy Liar and The Hound of the Baskervilles were staged.
-Some productions to date include Amadeus, The Crucible, The Joy Luck Club, Grease, Fame and Camelot.
-Recent productions include West Side Story (2007), Pride and Prejudice (2008) and The Odyssey (2009).
-ACSian Theatre has also garnered several Gold awards at the SYF Central Judging, including several Play of the Year titles.
-Its most recent achievement at the SYF Central Judging is an accomplishment in 2018.

-Dance

-The ACJC Dance Society achieved its first Gold with Honours award at the Singapore Youth Festival Central Judging Competition 2007 with the item "Hiya Bob!
-A Tribute To Fosse".
-This featured many works of Bob Fosse, such as "Cabaret" and "Sing Sing Sing!".
-The ACJC Dance Society has also performed at many events such as the ASEAN Ministerial Meeting in 2007.
-The society also stages an annual performance "Restless", first performed in 2003.

-Guitar Ensemble

-The ACJC Guitar Ensemble, since its inception in 2007, has risen quickly to be a prominent CCA in the college.
-It has garnered several awards at the Singapore Youth Festival Central Judging (before 2012) and Art Presentations (from 2013): Gold with Honours (2007), Gold (2009), Silver (2011) and a Certificate of Distinction (2013).
-The ensemble organises two annual concerts - Glissando in May and A Christmas Story in December, to raise funds for its adopted charity, Club Rainbow.

 Sports

-ACJC is a traditional sporting powerhouse and is strong in bowling, rugby, softball, swimming, water polo, badminton, golf, billiards, netball, air rifle, football, squash, tennis and track and field.
+ACJC has won many championships in bowling, rugby, softball, swimming, water polo, badminton, golf, billiards, netball, air rifle, football, squash, tennis and track and field.

 The ACJC cross-country team was successful in the national schools' championships for 2001, 2002 and 2003 for the boys' team.
 The girls' team won the championship in 1999 and has consistently emerged among the top 3 teams since.
 In 2002 and 2003, the boys' team won individual champions.
 Its latest win in the national inter-school cross-country championships was in 2007.

 In rugby, ACJC has held the 'A' Division title since 2000 but lost it to longtime rival Raffles Junior College in 2004.
 In 2005 the title was finally regained by ACJC.
 Waterpolo has also resulted in numerous wins for the college.

-In bowling, ACJC has extended its dominance in the girls category, having retained the 'A' division title since 2018, with a historic clean sweep of all the medals in 2021.
+In bowling, ACJC has also won many championships in the girls category, having retained the 'A' division title since 2018, with a historic clean sweep of all the medals in 2021.
 The boys team has also constantly emerged top 3 since their last win in 2015, finishing 2nd in the 2022 National School Games.